2DegreesInvesting/ds.databricks4r/README.md

 FRICTION

-- Support for Git is limited.
-Advanced operations aren’t possible from the UI.
+- Git operations from the UI are basic, and from the Terminal may be
-- Working from a Terminal also seems restricted.
+  impossible:

 ``` bash
 /Workspace/Repos/mauro@2degrees-investing.org/ds.databricks4r# git status